nubenetes/awesome-kubernetes/docs/linux.md

 - [genbeta.com: Red Hat Enterprise Linux lanza una versión a bajo costo para llegar a más público de sectores de investigación y académico](https://www.genbeta.com/actualidad/red-hat-enterprise-linux-lanza-version-a-costo-para-llegar-a-publico-sectores-investigacion-academico)
 - [makeuseof.com: The 4 Best RHEL-Based Alternatives to CentOS](https://www.makeuseof.com/best-centos-alternatives/) Now that CentOS is gone, you should make a switch to some other OS.
 Check out these four RHEL-based CentOS alternatives.
 - [centos.org: Comparing Centos Linux and CentOS Stream](https://www.centos.org/cl-vs-cs/) The CentOS Project produces two variants: CentOS Linux and CentOS Stream.
 They are alike in many ways.
 Here’s what sets them apart.
+- [makeuseof.com: The 7 Best Red Hat-Based Linux Distributions](https://www.makeuseof.com/best-red-hat-based-linux-distros/) Unlike other Linux distros, RHEL isn't free to download.
+But you can still enjoy its benefits by installing these free RHEL-based Linux distributions.

 ## Rocky Linux
 - https://rockylinux.org